Miguel Covarrubias: Early life

-José Miguel Covarrubias Duclaud was born 22 November 1904 in Mexico City.
+José Miguel Covarrubias Duclaud was born on 22 November 1904 in Mexico City.
 After graduating from the Escuela Nacional Preparatoria at the age of 14, he started producing caricatures and illustrations for texts and training materials published by the Mexican Ministry of Public Education.
 He also worked for the Ministry of Communications.

 In 1923, at the age of 19, he moved to New York City armed with a grant from the Mexican government, tremendous talent, but very little English.
 In her book Covarrubias, author Adriana Williams writes that Mexican poet José Juan Tablada and New York Times critic/photographer Carl Van Vechten introduced him to New York's literary/cultural elite (known as the Smart Set).
 Soon Covarrubias was drawing for several top magazines, eventually becoming one of Vanity Fair magazine's premier caricaturists.

 Theatre work

 A man of many talents, he also began to design sets and costumes for the theater including Caroline Dudley Reagan's La Revue Negre starring Josephine Baker in the show that made her a smash in Paris.
 Other shows included Androcles and the Lion, The Four Over Thebes, and the Garrick Gaities' Rancho Mexicano number for dancer and choreographer Rosa Rolando (or Rolanda; born Rosemonde Cowan, and later to take the name Rosa Covarrubias).
-The two fell in love and traveled together to Mexico, Europe, Africa and the Caribbean in the mid to late 1920s.
-During one of their trips to Mexico, Rosa and Miguel traveled with Tina Modotti and Edward Weston, who taught Rosa photography.
+The two fell in love and traveled together to Mexico, Europe, Africa, and the Caribbean in the mid to late 1920s.
+During one of their trips to Mexico, Rosa and Miguel travelled with Tina Modotti and Edward Weston, who taught Rosa photography.
 Rosa was also introduced to Miguel's family and friends including artist Diego Rivera.
 Rosa would become lifelong friends with Rivera's third wife, the artist Frida Kahlo.